 In a few Samsung Galaxy devices, you can change display resolution via Display Settings.
 Fortunately, if you own a different device than Galaxy S7, S8, S9, etc., you can still alter your device’s display resolution by changing the DPI value of your device display via ADB without Root access.

-Best part, you don’t need Root access.
+The best part, you don’t need Root access.

 Change Android Resolution without Root

 Steps to change the resolution in Samsung Galaxy devices are given at the end of the post.
-Following are the steps to adjust the best Android resolution that you prefer with a single command.
+The following are the steps to adjust the best Android resolution that you prefer with a single command.
 And you can always go back to default.
 So follow these steps mercilessly as this doesn’t damage your Android phone in any way.

-Step 1: Enable Developers options.
+Step 1: Enable Developers Options

 - Go to your Android phones ‘Settings>About phone’ and tap on Build Number 7 times to enable ‘Developer options’